 - Expect digital luggage scales at any Bangkok Airways check-in

-Excess baggage fees, per kilo, are approx £1.50 (US$2.50) for domestic flights and much more for international flights.
+Excess baggage fees, per kilo, are THB 180 for domestic flights and more for international flights (depending on point of origin).
+This is roughly US$2.25 per extra pound, or £4.25 per extra kilo.
+You can pre-pay online or at check-in.
 Remember, though, that you want to avoid overweight luggage as much as the airline – it’s hot!
 Way too hot to struggle with heavy stuff.

 Check-in times for Bangkok Airways?